MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/device-portal-api-reference.md

 Start a recording.
 Only a single recording can be active at once.
 One of these must be set: head, hands, spatialMapping or environment.

 Parameters
-* head : Set to 1 to record head data.
+* head: Set to 1 to record head data.
-* hands : Set to 1 to record hand data.
+* hands: Set to 1 to record hand data.
-* spatialMapping : Set to 1 to record spatial mapping.
+* spatialMapping: Set to 1 to record spatial mapping.
-* environment : Set to 1 to record environment data.
+* environment: Set to 1 to record environment data.
-* name : Name of the recording.
+* name: Name of the recording.
-* singleSpatialMappingFrame : Set to 1 to record only a single spatial mapping frame.
+* singleSpatialMappingFrame: Set to 1 to record only a single spatial mapping frame.

 **/api/holographic/simulation/recording/status (GET)**